Indeterminate Sentencing In Colorado

 The Fear Factor Behind Indeterminate Sentencing In Adams County, Colorado

 The bottom line in Adams County, Colorado, is that sex offenders are feared by politicians, judges, district attorneys, probation officers and the parole board.
 If a sex offender reoffends, and blame can be directed to anyone who had authority over the sex offender, someone’s job might be in jeopardy.
 It is easy for Monday morning quarterbacks to come in and say the judge or probation officer should have imposed stricter conditions on the repeat offender, even if the judge or probation officer did a thorough job with the information available to him or her.
 With heavy media attention on sex offense cases, everyone in contact with the sex offender will exercise extreme care and overtreat, oversupervise and overpunish sex offenders so they can’t be blamed if an unknown risk reoffends.
 No one wants to take even a small part of the blame when a sex offender commits another crime.
 Colorado indeterminate sentencing ensures that those in authority within our criminal justice system have whatever time they need, including a lifetime, to be sure a sex offender is safe in the community.

 Arapahoe County Lawyer For Sex Offenses With Indeterminate Sentencing

 With indeterminate sentencing on the books in Jefferson County, Arapahoe County and Douglas County, Colorado, it is crucial that people facing the possibility of sex offender sentencing contact an experienced Colorado lawyer for assistance.
-At the law office of O'Malley and Sawyer, LLC, we have represented hundreds of sex offenders and are familiar with the Colorado court process.
+At the law office of Sawyer Legal Group, LLC, we have represented hundreds of sex offenders and are familiar with the Colorado court process.
 Indeterminate sentences can be avoided in many cases if the defendant has experienced legal representation.
 So exercise your right to remain silent, be smart and call us at 303-731-0719.
 Together, we can protect your future.